The Miser’s 3 Things:

 Every year, I find a top-ranked restaurant in town and take my parents there as a Christmas gift.
 We get to spend time together doing something we all enjoy: trying new restaurants.

 This could also be tickets to a performance, a cooking class or a vacation.
-(If you’re in the habit of gifting vacations, The Miser would like to get to know you.)
+(If you’re in the habit of gifting vacations, I would like to get to know you.)